Zhang Jilong: 2002 World Cup draw

 Originally, for World Cup 2002 FIFA wanted to carry out the seeding of the teams by calculating and referencing to the match records from the previous three World Cups.
-However, on the day before the draw, the president of FIFA, Joseph "Sepp" Blatter, suddenly decided that instead of looking at the previous three records, the records from the previous two World Cups and the previous two Asia Cups will be used as a reference for the seeding.
+However, on the day before the draw, the president of FIFA, Sepp Blatter, suddenly decided that instead of looking at the previous three records, the records from the previous two World Cups and the previous two Asia Cups will be used as a reference for the seeding.

 Because this new rule would work against the Chinese team, Zhang called the secretary of the Asia Football association, Veerapan, and asked to personally meet up with Blatter to discuss the proposed rule.
 Zhang asserted that "FIFA should not interfere with the internal affairs of the Asia Football association" and asked Blatter to take back the new rule.
 Veerapan accepted Zhang's proposal and announced that he would discuss the matter with Blatter.
 Finally, the draw for the games took place in Bangkok on June 1, 2001, and the draw followed the rules originally set by the Asia Football Association instead of the new proposed rule.
 As a result, the Chinese football team achieved a "lucky draw" and was seeded with the United Arab Emirates, Uzbekistan, Qatar, and Oman.
 China won first place in the group and successfully entered the finals of the game.